Moira Rose: Critical reception

 O'Hara has received widespread praise for her work as Moira throughout the series.
+Cultural critic Glen Weldon described Moira as the role that won O'Hara the most acclaim of her career.
 In an early review, Gillian Telling of People Magazine suggested that her portrayal on the series "might be her finest character work ever".
 Paste Magazines Erica Lies called her a "standout", and said "the entire show is worth watching just to see her meltdown as she gives acting lessons to middle school teens or drunkenly shoot[s] a commercial for a terrible winery".
 As the series gained a larger following after its release on Netflix in 2017, O'Hara received even more acclaim from critics.
 Michael Ausiello of TVLine noted that her work as Moira was "even more uproarious – and heartfelt – than the deafening buzz lets on".
 Vanity Fairs Richard Lawson also heaped on praise, calling O'Hara's turn "a thrill of a performance".
 The Daily Beasts Matt Wilstein suggested that O'Hara was "at the top of her game" and "deserves to win all the awards her character Moira Rose never could".
 Logo's Lester Fabian Brathwaite went further, and called her performance as Moira "the embodiment of perfection".